-- Goblins and Lucius, in an ironic twist of fate, are optionally played for much the same reason: they come into play on turn 1 and hit the opponent for 1 damage for a few turns in Rune/Dragon matchups.
-Goblins trade better, but lack (the fairly unimportant) Cavalier/Latham synergy.
-Lucius has an Enhance ability that is moderately useful against Dragon.
-Goblins are stupid, but they’re not fools, as they say.
+- Goblins are optionally played for a simple reason: they come into play on turn 1 and hit the opponent for 1 damage for a few turns in Rune/Dragon matchups.

-- Frontline Ramparts is a tech card for the Rune matchup, since it effectively gives access to 3 face damage over 3 turns.
+- Frontline Ramparts is a tech card for the Rune matchup, since it effectively does 3 face damage over 3 turns.
 Ramparts are commonly played in lists with a 1-of Gilnelise, since these 2 cards both take the deck in a more aggressive direction and synergize with one another.

 What does Midrange Sword do?

-Compared to other midrange decks in the format, Sword has the best early game of any of the midrange decks, and despite the recent cutthroat direction the class is taking, Midrange Sword still packs enough value to outvalue slower archetypes due to having various Enhance effects, Valse and late-game board swing potential with Admiral.
-While there are decks in the format that are more or less impossible for midrange decks to outvalue (Manaria Rune) and decks that have way better card quality (Ramp Dragon), Sword is still regarded by many players as the premier midrange deck.
+Compared to other midrange decks in the format, Sword has arguably the best early game of any of the midrange decks, and even with that in mind, Midrange Sword still packs enough gas to outvalue slower archetypes due to having various Enhance effects, Valse and Latham‘s leader effect.
+While there are decks in the format that are more or less impossible for midrange decks to outvalue (Mysteria Rune) and decks that have way better card quality (Ramp Dragon/Lion Haven), Sword is still regarded by many players as the premier midrange deck.

 While MidSword hasn’t changed much after the expansion, there are still some minute differences to the archetype caused by new cards and interactions coming up in certain matchups: